bisdas/one-page-of-knowledge/Technology/Programming - Best practices.md

 8. Keep environment configuration in separate config files.
 9. Use flags to easily enable or disable feature
 10. Make the code readable - function names, variable names, file names
 11. Keep component artifacts - styles, utils, helper functions etc. in single folder.
+This way they are independent, reusable, and easily movable.
 12. Always get code reviewed by other engineers.
 This opens up more perspective and ideas to problem solving and better solutions.
 13. When using GraphQL services - prefer to use fragments.
 14. Apply design patterns wherever possible.